By Teachers, For Teachers

 Every teacher’s approach is different.
 Whatever your goal, here are a few things to try to get the school year off to a great start!

 How well will your incoming students know you?
 How well do you know them?
 How well do they know each other?
 How well do they know the school?
-These are important things to consider as you start planning the first day.
+These are important questions to consider as you start planning the first day.

 If you’re teaching kindergarteners (or high school freshmen, who often seem like kindergarteners), you may need to spend the first day – or the first several days –getting everyone comfortable.
 There are tons of icebreakers out there, but here are a few different techniques to try: